devfel/boardgames/README.md

 ---

 <p align="center">
 A responsive react project done to list top trending bord games.
-Project was built using a JSON API to fetch the data from boardgameatlas.
-The project list the games, show each of their ratings and show a little description on mouseover.
+Project was built using a JSON API to fetch the data from Board Game Atlas.
+This project list the games, show each of their ratings and show a little description on mouseover.
 </p>

   <p align="center">